OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 This post covers common approaches when customers deploy multiple instances of the same application for each of their customers without tenants.
 It also details how you can use the multi-tenancy feature to model this too.

-I hope you can see how the Octopus multi-tenancy feature solves some of the problems presented when deploying without tenants, and how it can be leveraged for scalable, reusable, simplified deployments.
+I hope you can see how the Octopus multi-tenancy feature solves some of the problems presented when deploying without tenants, and how it can be used for scalable, reusable, simplified deployments.

 ## Learn more {#learn-more}